ArtixBTW/arch-install-scripts/README.md

 # arch-install-script
-Bad arch install script that is a big WIP.
+Install script that is a big WIP.

+As of know each script must be done in order.
+As of know edit 3-net.sh and change your locale appropriately.